schlosrat/expanse-ships-pack/README.md

 # Scenes
 The Scenes included incorporate a mix of graphics and art found online with some material created in DungeonDraft.
 Where appropriate the scenes incorporate walls, doors, windows, etc.
 ## General Scenes
-- Launch Screen scene (includes many ships)
+- Launch Screen scene (includes many ship tokens as examples)
 - Sol System Map
 ## 532 Herculina
 - Herculina Dock